ivonunes/plumekit/docs/channels.md

 message, so a hibernated Durable Object resumes safely.

-**Native long-lived actor.** A `ChannelHub` actor holds multiple WebSocket connections (SwiftNIO upgrade via the upgradable pipeline), fans out, and persists per-room state to disk, restoring it across a process restart.
+**Native long-lived actor.** A `ChannelHub` actor holds multiple WebSocket connections (SwiftNIO upgrade via the upgradable pipeline), fans out and persists per-room state to disk, restoring it across a process restart.
 Same handler shape as the DO.